IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 openTEPES_Main --dir openTEPES/cases --case 9n_AC --option IndACPowerFlow=3 --solver ipopt   # rectangular
 ```

-The bundled `9n` and `9n_AC` differ by two cells and are otherwise the same 34 MB of data, which is what the override
+The bundled `9n` and `9n_AC` differ by two cells and hold the same 34 MB of data otherwise.
+Switching the AC model on
-saves.
-Switching the AC model on this way also brings in the AC-only input files, so an overridden run reads the same
-tables a case with the flag set would.
+this way also brings in the AC-only input files, so an overridden run reads the same tables as a case with the flag set.

 `IndACPowerFlow = 1` is the branch flow model and solves with a linear-conic solver such as Gurobi.
 Values 2 and 3 are
 the bus-injection models and need a non-linear solver such as ipopt, as does `IndACModelType = 2`.
 The run prints the